terrorizer1980/litmus/Use-solid-waffle-with-MoTD.md

 1. A ruby environment 2.3 preferably.
 1. Docker installed and working. (ie 'docker run centos:7 ls' runs without error)
 1. Git installed and working.
-1. A Github api token for checking out the repository.
+1. A Github api token for checking out the solid-waffle repository (this is temporary, until we open the repo).

 ## Instructions